Primordial black holes: constraints, potential evidence and prospects: Formation and mass functions

 Large density perturbations may also emerge in strongly supercooled transitions that are not of first order~\cite{Dimopoulos:2019wew}.
 Including both thermal and quantum fluctuations, Ref.~\cite{Bastero-Gil:2023sub} found that the induced curvature perturbations are, however, insufficient to source PBHs.
 Furthermore, to enhance PBH formation from collapsing false vacuum regions, it has been proposed that particles that are heavy in the true vacuum become trapped inside the false vacuum regions, where they are subsequently compressed into PBHs during collapse~\cite{Kitajima:2020kig,Baker:2021nyl}.
-However, once the backreaction of these particles on the bubble wall dynamics is taken into account, PBH formation through this mechanism is strongly suppressed~\cite{Lewicki:2023mik}.
+However, once the backreaction of these particles on the bubble wall dynamics is taken into account, PBH formation through this mechanism is strongly suppressed~\cite{Lewicki:2023mik} unless the trapped particles possess sufficiently strong attractive self-interactions~\cite{Kawana:2021tde}.